-Additional information relating to the Corporation may be found on SEDAR at www.SEDAR.com.
+Additional information relating to the Corporation may be found on SEDAR+.

 Additional information, including directors' and officers' remuneration and indebtedness, principal holders of Canacol's securities and securities authorized for issuance under equity compensation plans, where applicable, will be contained in Canacol's information circular for the next annual meeting of Shareholders that involves the election of directors and additional information as provided in Canacol's comparative financial statements for its most recently completed financial year.
 Canacol will provide this information to any person, upon request made to the Chief Financial Officer of Canacol at Suite 2000, 215 - 9th Avenue S.W., Calgary, Alberta, T2P 1K3.
-The documents will also be located on SEDAR at www.sedar.com.
+The documents will also be located on SEDAR+.

-Additional financial information is provided in the Corporation's comparative financial statements and management's discussion and analysis for the period ended December 31, 2022, which are also available on SEDAR.
+Additional financial information is provided in the Corporation's comparative financial statements and management's discussion and analysis for the period ended December 31, 2023, which are also available on SEDAR+.